Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 =======

 ## 2017-11-12 pm Toolkit solution changes:
-* Work out why clipping is the default for "DrawText"
+* Work out why clipping is the default for `DrawText`
-  - Applies to buttons, lLabels, Form Titles
+  - Applies to buttons, Labels, Form Titles
   - Create test project - has theme selection, for type testing
 * Remove Severity Code Description Project File Line Suppression State Warning CS0618 'SecurityAction.RequestMinimum' is obsolete: 'Assembly level declarative security is obsolete and is no longer enforced by the CLR by default.
 See http://go.microsoft.com/fwlink/?LinkID=155570 for more information.'
 Basic Events 2015 [Source Path]\Krypton-NET-4.7\Source\Krypton Navigator Examples\Basic Events\Properties\AssemblyInfo.cs 35 Active